-At iiNet, we pass on the full $300 NDF charge as billed by our wholesaler, nbn™ ltd, to new customers.
+At iiNet, we pass on the full $300 NDF charge as billed by our wholesaler, NBN™ ltd, to new customers.
 For our existing customers switching from another kind of iiNet broadband to iiNet NBN™, we absorb part of this fee and charge just $250.
-These charges are clearly visible when applying for a service – they are also included in any Critical Information Summary for nbn™ broadband plans sold after 1 April 2016, and the Pricing Schedule of our Customer Relationship Agreement.
+These charges are clearly visible when applying for a service – they are also included in any Critical Information Summary for NBN™ broadband plans sold after 1 April 2016, and the Pricing Schedule of our Customer Relationship Agreement.

 If you wish to change your NBN™ plan, check out our Changing your broadband plan in Toolbox guide or simply call us on 13 19 17.

 You may prefer to have internal network cabling installed at your address for your internet, especially if WiFi doesn't cover your house from end to end or you want to be sure you're always getting the maximum speed possible when transferring large amounts of data between devices in your home.

-The copper network will be disconnected approximately 18 months after nbn™ Fibre (FTTP, FTTB or FTTN) is installed in an area.
+The copper network will be disconnected approximately 18 months after NBN™ Fibre (FTTP, FTTB or FTTN) is installed in an area.
 In NBN™ HFC areas, the existing cable/HFC network will also be disconnected.
-If you want to remain connected to the internet and/or continue to make telephone calls after this happens, you’ll need to upgrade to nbn™ broadband.
+If you want to remain connected to the internet and/or continue to make telephone calls after this happens, you’ll need to upgrade to NBN™ broadband.

-If your premises receives an nbn™ Fixed Wireless or Satellite service, your copper line will not be disconnected.
-You may wish to continue using a Home Phone (landline) services only.
+If your premises receives an NBN™ Wireless or Satellite service, your copper line will not be disconnected.
+You may wish to continue using a Home Phone (landline) service on this network.

-Only nbn™ Fibre to the Premises (FTTP) and nbn™ Enhanced Fibre Phone services can operate during a power outage, provided a Battery Backup unit was installed with the nbn™ equipment (this is optional to install at no extra cost when you sign up).
+Only NBN™ Fibre to the Premises (FTTP) and NBN™ Fibre Phone services can operate during a power outage, provided a Battery Backup unit was installed with the NBN™ equipment (this is optional to install at no extra cost when you sign up).
 Please note that Fibre Phone is only available to Business customers as of 23 August 2017, and iiNet no longer offers the option of a battery backup unit as of 30 August 2017.

 Please keep in mind: